-- 3.3 The score at the end of the regulation time of any match will be registered by the FIH as the result of the match. - 3.4 If at the end of regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in the Rules of ParaHockey (ID) will be played to establish the winner of the match.
+- 3.3 The score at the end of the regulation time of any match will be registered by the FIH as the result of the match. - 3.4 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in Appendix 7 will be played to establish the winner of the match.